XiaoBaiBZS/My_Website_and_Document/README.md

 # Hello.
 ## Always believes that something wonderful is about to happen.
 - 👋 I'm XiaoBaiBZS, a student from ZJUT in Hangzhou, China.
-- 👀 I’m interested in Codeing.
+- 👀 I’m interested in Coding.
 - 🌱 I’m currently learning `Kotlin`  `Android Studio` and `C`.
 - 📫 How to reach me?
 You can reach me by e-mail `BaiZhanshuoBZS@qq.com` .